Building A New Kind Of Networking Group: A Letter From Our Founder

-“Thank you for joining us this morning and welcome to the Networking Group.
-For those of you who don’t know me, my name is Brendon Elliot and I am the original founder and one of the Board Members of Networking Group USA.
-In order to know where you are going, you have to know where you come from.
-We have certainly come a long way from the first meeting in the back of the frozen yogurt shop.
-Our foundation here at Networking Group USA is that we are built on trust NOT obligation.
-If you are still in business for yourself after 2020, you believe in entrepreneurship, you believe in accountability, and you believe that it is the small business owners that continue to build this country.
-You are the proof that the “American Dream” is still alive.
-I thank you for that and welcome to the NGU family!
+“Thank you for joining us this morning, and welcome to the Networking Group!
+I believe that to know where you’re going, you have to know where you came from—and we have certainly come a long way from our first meeting in the back of a frozen yogurt shop.
+Our maxim here at Networking Group USA is that we are built on trust, not obligation.
+If you’re still in business for yourself after 2020, you believe in entrepreneurship; you believe in accountability; and you believe that it’s small business owners who continue to build this country.
+In short, you are proof the “American dream” is still alive.
+I thank you for that and welcome you to the NGU family!”